guertinlab/Nascent_RNA_Methods/README.md

 ## Mappability rate

 The majority of reads should map concordantly to the genome.
 We expect an alignment rate above 80% for high quality libraries.
 As described above, we use `samtools` and `wc -l` to count concordantly aligned reads in the BAM alignment file and the pre-alignment FASTQ files and divide these values to calculate the alignment rate.

-Poor alignment rate most typically arises from poor quality sequencing or microorganism contamination.
+We found that poor alignment rate typically arises from either poor quality sequencing or microorganism contamination of reagents/buffers.
+We recommend using FastQC to determine if the poor alignment is due to a problem with the FASTQ base quality scores [@andrews2017fastqc].

-cite fastqc paper for poor sequenicing quality.

 \scriptsize
 ```bash